addyosmani/backbone-fundamentals/index.md

 var BookModel = mongoose.model('Book', Book);
 ```

 As you can see, schema definitions are quite straight forward.
 They can be more advanced, but this will do for us.
 I also extracted a model (BookModel) from Mongo.
 This is what we will be working with.
-Next up we define a get operation for the rest API that will return all books:
+Next up we define a get operation for the REST API that will return all books:

 ```javascript
 //Get a list of all books